We operate other programs to support Ohioans living in or near poverty and the hunger and poverty relief organizations that service them.

 The Ohio Association of Foodbanks has proudly operated a statewide national service program since 2006.
 We deploy national service members through strategic placements at hunger and poverty relief organizations throughout Ohio.

 AmeriCorps VISTA members work on indirect, capacity-building initiatives such as recruiting and coordinating volunteers, developing or improving new or existing programs, expanding new technology, leveraging resources, and more.
 AmeriCorps VISTAs serve full-time for year-long service terms.
 If you want to learn more about serving as an AmeriCorps VISTA, or if your organization may be interested in hosting AmeriCorps VISTA(s), visit our recruitment page.

 AmeriCorps VISTA Summer Associates serve for about 10 weeks during the summer months, providing direct service as well as capacity-building support to strengthen Ohio’s Summer Food Service Programs and other summer meals programs.
-If you want to learn more about serving as an AmeriCorps VISTA Summer Associate, or if your organization may be interested in hosting AmeriCorps VISTA Summer Associate(s), visit our recruitment page.
+If you want to learn more about serving as an AmeriCorps VISTA Summer Associate, read our 2023 Summer Associates Report "Planting Succes for the Future", or if your organization may be interested in hosting AmeriCorps VISTA Summer Associate(s), visit our recruitment page.

-To learn more about national service and its benefits to members and communities, visit the Corporation for National and Community Service.
+To learn more about national service and its benefits to members and communities, visit the federal agency AmeriCorps.

-The association also partners with the Ohio Development Services Agency to raise awareness about the Home Energy Assistance Program (HEAP), and has previously partnered on initiatives and programs to connect individuals with affordable health coverage.
+The association also partners with the Ohio Development Services Agency to raise awareness about the Home Energy Assistance Program (HEAP).
 Additionally, many other programs and services exist to help people struggling with household instability.
 If you’re having trouble paying the bills or keeping food on the table or the lights on, please learn more about how to connect with other resources.